milindbasavaraja/LowLevelDesign/src/com/low/level/design/commandPattern/ReadMe.md

 In this module, we will be building Remote Control which could be used for various purposes like turning on/off light, Turning On/Off/increasing/decreasing fan speed etc.

+**The Command Pattern** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.